rafaelreis-se/task-management-system/backend/PRESENTATION_GUIDE.md

 **Q: How do you ensure security?**
 A: "Multiple layers: parameterized queries prevent SQL injection, BCrypt with salt for passwords, JWT tokens with expiration, HTTPS in production, and input validation at both domain and API layers."

-**Q: Why this specific coverage percentage?**
+**Q: What is your testing strategy?**
-A: "I focused on quality over quantity.
-The tests cover all critical business logic, validation rules, and authentication flows.
-I avoided writing tests just to hit an arbitrary percentage target."
+A: "I wrote 72 comprehensive tests covering all layers - unit tests for business logic and validation, integration tests with real PostgreSQL database.
+I focused on quality over quantity, testing critical paths, edge cases, and error scenarios rather than chasing arbitrary coverage metrics."

 **Q: How would you scale this?**
 A: "Add caching for read-heavy operations, implement read replicas, add message queues for async operations, implement CQRS if needed, add API gateway for microservices, and containerize with Kubernetes."